SteveBarnett/Speaker-Workshop/deck.md

 ## **Read** your bio 👩‍🦱💬
 ## Get feedback 👍<br>Use the handouts

-^ Read, for practice
+^ Read your bio, for practice
-Stand up.
-Yes, it’s silly.
-Yes, it helps.
+The more you read it the more comfortable you'll become Stand up.
+It might feel silly, but it helps put our minds in the right frame for presenting something!

 ---